Buy Now!

 Load CUE Media Chapter files (".cue" extension)

-Zoom Player supports multiple chaptering formats.
-By enabling this setting, Zoom Player will look for the external CUE Chapter format files.
-You don't need to open the chapter file, opening the media file will automatically look for the chapter file.
+Zoom Player supports multiple chapter/bookmark formats.
+By enabling this setting, Zoom Player looks for external CUE Chapter files.
+There's no need to open the chapter file directly, opening the media file automatically opens the chapter file.
 For example:

 myvideo.mpg